ToeiRei/Keymaster/CONTRIBUTING.md

 First off, thank you for considering contributing to Keymaster!
 It’s people like you that make open source such a great community.
 We're excited to see what you bring to the project.

+By contributing, you agree that your contributions will be licensed under the project's MIT License.

 This document outlines the development process and conventions we follow.
 Please help us keep the codebase clean, maintainable, and easy to navigate for everyone.